nerdfiles/periodic-table-of-information/docs/README.md

-That said, fault tolerance becomes a question of the parity of maximalized attributes described given certain resolution of the formal input specification language and its actual realizability within the _hypertree_ of distributed smart contracts which are positively solved, insofar as they are _almost surely valid_, in polynomial time.
+That said, fault tolerance becomes a question of the parity of maximalized attributes described given certain resolution of the formal input specification language and its actual realizability within the _hypertree_ of distributed smart contracts which are positively solved, insofar as they are _almost surely valid_[1], in polynomial time.
 However, our chief concern is bridging the unitary evolution of periodic categorical changes in economic momentum of the distributed ledger environment insofar as it is an ecosystem of existing and newly created public